Simon Laws QC

 Office of the Prosecutor v Prlic et al, ICTY: Prosecution of six political and military leaders for War Crimes, Crimes Against Humanity and Grave Breaches of the Geneva Conventions relating to the ethnic cleansing of Muslims in Bosnia in 1992-1994.

-He has been instructed in many complex and notorious West Country murders including:
+He has been instructed in many West Country cases of murder and manslaughter.

 R v D. prosecuting murder of young man by great-uncle.